chantelwetzel-noaa/data_summary/doc/_main.md

 # Yellowmouth rockfish
  The most recent assessment of Yellowmouth rockfish was a data-limited assessment conducted in 2010.
-Across available data, Yellowmouth rockfish have been observed and sampled generally by
+Across available data, Yellowmouth rockfish have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 4,091 length observations, 1 age readings, and 2,360 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 2,631 length observations, 1 age readings, and 2,169 otoliths that are available to be aged.
-In California, since 2000, a total of 23 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 2,183 length observations, 0 age readings, and 2,169 otoliths have been collected In Washington, since 2000, a total of 425 length observations, 1 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 23 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 2,183 length observations, 0 age readings, and 2,169 otoliths have been collected.
+In Washington, since 2000, a total of 425 length observations, 1 age readings, and 0 otoliths have been collected.

+Across all years of available data, the NWFSC WCGBT survey has collected a total of 509 length observations, 0 age readings, and 279 otoliths that are available to be aged.

 ## commercial fisheries
  \begingroup\fontsize{10}{12}\selectfont